s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/lapack/potrs.rst

 scratchpad_size
    Size of scratchpad memory as a number of floating point elements of type ``T``.
-   Size should not be less than the value returned by :ref:`onemkl_lapack_potrs_scratchpad_size` function.
+   Size should not be less than the value returned by :ref:`onemath_lapack_potrs_scratchpad_size` function.

 .. container:: section